In This Article

 In most cases (even if you're just adding the essential oils to a bath), you'll need a carrier oil—a neutral, plant-based oil that can act as a base.
 Common carrier oils include sweet almond, jojoba, olive, sunflower seed, avocado, and grapeseed.

-Below, see which oils to use—and how—to sleep better, clear up acne, chase away a headache, and more.
+Below, see our breakdown of which oils to use—and how—to sleep better, clear up acne, chase away a headache, and more.

 If you find yourself counting sheep on a nightly basis, it may be high time that you consider some aromatherapy—there are countless studies that detail just how beneficial certain scents can be for getting quality shut-eye, even in highly stressful situations.
 For example, one study found that when ICU patients sniffed lavender, chamomile, and neroli, their anxiety levels dipped significantly, and their sleep quality did just the opposite.
-Another found that the scent of lavender increased slow-wave (deep) sleep, particularly in women.
 Just taking a whiff of any sleep-inducing oil before bed can help, but to reap the benefits all night long, consider keeping an open jar of an oil dilution on your nightstand or using a pillow spray.

 Essential oils that help induce sleep: lavender, vetiver, patchouli, sandalwood, ylang-ylang, chamomile, neroli, marjoram, cedar, bergamot, clary sage, frankincense, rose